M-Taan/dotfiles/README.md

 # Rest of the configurations
 * For Emacs I have a separate repo for the **.emacs.d**, it can be found at https://github.com/M-Taan/emacs.d
-* For AwesomeWM (The window manager I'm using), the config files can be found at https://github.com/M-Taan/awesome
+* For StumpWM (The window manager I'm using), the config files can be found at https://github.com/M-Taan/stumpwm.d

 # Main packagaes I am using
 * **Xorg:** Display Server